Scientific Name: Lysimachia monelli

 Key ID Features:

-Stems square and ribbed; leaves opposite (rarely whorled or alternate), sessile and clasping stem, lanceolate, about 3cm long x 1cm wide, mid-green; flowers usually bright blue with reddish throat and short yellow anthers, 3-4cm wide, on long petioles arising from leaf axil, commonly 4 per node, 5 petals, each about 1.5cm wide.
+Stems square and ribbed; leaves sessile, opposite (may appear whorled at stem tips), sessile and clasping stem, lanceolate, most 2-3cm long x 7-12mm wide, mid-green; flowers 3-4cm wide, usually bright blue with reddish throat and short yellow anthers, petioles 3-5cm long, arising from leaf axil, commonly 4 per node, 5 petals, each ~1.5cm wide.